tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/Android SDK API_intl_en.md

 <hr>

 TPNS mainly provides two push formats:
-"Push notification" and "pass-through message command", which are different.
+"Push notification" and "in-app message command", which are different.

-### Push notification (displayed in the notification panel)
+### Push notification (displayed in the notification bar)

-This refers to the content displayed in the notification panel of the device.
+This refers to the content displayed in the notification bar of the device.
 All operations are performed by TPNS SDK.
 The application can listen to clicks on notifications.
-In other words, push notifications delivered on the frontend do not need to be processed by the application and will be displayed in the notification panel by default.
+In other words, push notifications delivered on the frontend do not need to be processed by the application and will be displayed in the notification bar by default.

 After the TPNS service is successfully registered, notifications can be delivered without any configuration.

 In general, combined with custom notification styles, standard notifications can meet most business needs, and if you need more flexible pushes, you can consider using messages.

-### In-app message command (not displayed in notification panel)
+### In-app message command (not displayed in notification bar)

 This refers to the content delivered to the application by TPNS.
 The application needs to inherit the XGPushBaseReceiver API to implement and handle all the operations on its own.
-In other words, delivered messages are not displayed in the notification panel by default, and TPNS is only responsible for delivering messages from the TPNS server to the application, but not processing the messages, which needs to be done by the application.
+In other words, delivered messages are not displayed in the notification bar by default, and TPNS is only responsible for delivering messages from the TPNS server to the application, but not processing the messages, which needs to be done by the application.
 For more information, please see MessageReceiver in the Demo.

 Message refers to the text message delivered by you through frontend or backend scripts.
-TPNS is only responsible for delivering the message to the application, while the APPLICATION is fully responsible for handling the message body on its own.
+TPNS is only responsible for delivering the message to the application, while the application is fully responsible for handling the message body on its own.

 Because the message is flexible and highly customizable, it is suitable for applications to handle custom business needs on its own, such as delivering application configuration information, and customizing message retention and display.